 Many wonder whether Concierge Medicine, a model that began in the 1990s, is considered Direct Care.
 The answer is, it depends.
 In its early days, Concierge Medicine offered those who could afford it a way to receive personal, high-quality care.
 Because it was thought to cater to the wealthy, charging patients upwards of $20,000 a year, some termed it the “country club” of medical care.
 Today, some continue to cite price and exclusivity as the defining differences between Concierge and other types of membership models, although there are many Concierge Medicine practices that charge significantly less for membership.

 To accurately determine whether a Concierge practice is providing Direct Care, it’s actually not about price, but about the practice’s relationship with insurance companies.
 If the practice’s membership model does not double dip by charging insurance for non-covered services, and they do not charge a per-visit fee that is more than their monthly membership, then they are a Direct Care provider.
-If the practice charges a membership fee, but continues to bill insurance, then that is not Direct Care.
+If the practice charges a membership fee and continues to bill insurance, then it is not Direct Care.
 Good examples of providers who consider themselves concierge medicine, who could also be considered Direct Care are Dr. Radley Griffin, and Priority Physicians.

 The Different Flavors of Direct Care

 Within Direct Care, there are a wide range of delivery models emerging.
-The first of those models are the solo practices, practices like Good MD, Dr. Rob Lamberts, and The Doc Shoppe.
+The first of those models are the solo practices, practices like Dr. Rob Lamberts, and The Doc Shoppe.
 These practices are formed around one provider and one location.
 With solo practices, the patient base is mostly retail, meaning that patients are individuals and families who contract directly with the doctor and their office.